What is a Brokerage Clerk?

 - Registered Sales Assistant

-There were about 60,400 jobs for Brokerage Clerk in 2016 (in the United States).
+In the United States, there were 60,400 jobs for Brokerage Clerk in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Brokerage Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 6,600 job openings in this field each year.

 The states with the most job growth for Brokerage Clerk are North Dakota, Arizona, and Missouri.
 Watch out if you plan on working in New Jersey, Maine, or Massachusetts.
 These states have the worst job growth for this type of profession.